 The University of Geneva in Switzerland is pleased to give scholarship opportunity for Master of Advanced Studies on European and International Governance (MEIG Programme) academic year 2019 – 2020.
-They offer 5 scholarships for MEIG participants from ODA-recipient countries according to the list established by OECD/DAC.
+They offer 5 awards for MEIG participants from ODA-recipient countries according to the list established by OECD/DAC.

 The Master of Advanced Studies in European and International Governance is designed for student and professionals who have obtained at least a Bachelor diploma.
 It aims to transfer knowledge about European and international governance, as well as to provide participants with the essential professional skills to become a leader in this specific field.

-- Applications Deadline: Second session: from November 30 to January 15, 2019 and Third Session: from January 15 to March 1, 2019
+Applications Deadline: Second session: from November 30 to January 15, 2019, and Third Session: from January 15 to March 1, 2019

-Entrance Requirements: Applicants must meet the following criteria:
+Applicants must meet the following criteria:

-The Master of Advanced Studies in European and International Governance is open to candidates who are willing to participate to the Programme in its entirety or to participate only in one or some of the proposed modules.
+The Master of Advanced Studies in European and International Governance is open to candidates who are willing to participate in the Programme in its entirety or to participate only in one or some of the proposed modules.